acmei/Guide-for-Transplants/car_to_bike.md

 Bike Know-Hows
 --------------
-- look at google forum for questions we asked
 - Make sure your brakes are in decent condition.
   - New brake pads are cheap, and totally worth it if your brakes are wearing down or have gotten a bit hard with age.